 Combine all the ingredients in a medium size mixing bowl and whisk until combined.

-Once the ingredients are well-incorporated, transfer the dressing to a sealable container, like a mason jar and store in the refrigerator for 3-5 days or pour it over your coleslaw mix and toss if you are making your coleslaw immediately.
+Once the ingredients are well-incorporated, transfer the dressing to an airtight container, like a mason jar and store in the refrigerator for 3-5 days or pour enough dressing over your coleslaw mix to cover the top and toss if you are making your coleslaw immediately.

 I recommend using between ¼-⅓ cup of dressing per 4 cups of coleslaw mix for a lightly-dressed coleslaw or ¾-1 cup per 4 cups of coleslaw mix if you like a lot of dressing like I do.